 Here are 7 ways that I have used to teach my kid’s the basics of handwriting before and during the kindergarten years.

 Have you also found any activities that you could share?
-Please feel free to add to my list, or ask your questions or concerns in our FORUM section.
+Please feel free to add to my list, or ask your questions or concerns below.
 I would be happy to help you!

 “Learning to write is necessary for kindergarten readiness. ”

-1. LEARN TO WRITE MAGNETIC ALPHABET BOARD This magnetic alphabet board is easy to use and very engaging, especially with kids.
+This magnetic alphabet board is easy to use and very engaging, especially with kids.
 Both my kids love this tool and will engage with it for at least 20 minutes to get some writing practice done.
-It is great with eye-to-hand coordination and developing fine motor skills and pre-school writing skills.
+It is great with eye-to-hand coordination and developing fine motor skills and preschool writing skills.

 Writing workbooks are really good tools to use especially when it comes to learning to write.
 The books I tend to like are the ones that are highly engaging and interactive.